 1927/8 - Germany: Zig-zag corrugated surfaces and two concentric crease designs, the Hyperbolic Paraboloid and the Saddle, first appear in photographs taken at the Bauhaus by Erich Consemüller.

-1928 - USA: Publication of 'Fun with Paperfolding' by William D Murray and Francis J Rigney which includes the earliest known appearance in the historical record of the Pagoda, the The Paper Boat Snapper and the Noise Maker, and the earliest known diagrams for the Sanbo on Legs.
+1928 - USA: Publication of 'Fun with Paperfolding' by William D Murray and Francis J Rigney which includes the earliest known appearance in the historical record of the Pagoda, The Paper Boat Snapper and the Cradle, and the earliest known diagrams for the Sanbo on Legs.

-1937 - England: Publication of 'Paper Toy Making' by Margaret Campbell which contains diagrams for the Lover's Knot, the Crane, the Sparrow, the Sampan, the Cicada and the Blintzed Bird Base Kusudama, all of which are possibly traditional Japanese designs, many, possibly all, published here for the first time.
+1937 - England: Publication of 'Paper Toy Making' by Margaret Campbell which contains the earliest known diagrams for the Lover's Knot, the Plaited Belt, the Fold and Slit Paper Lantern, the Fat Sparrow, the Sampan,and the Blintzed Bird Base Kusudama, some of which are possibly traditional Japanese rather than Western designs.

 1939 - USA: Discovery of the hexaflexagon by Arthur Stone, an English graduate student at Princeton.